MA & PhD Application

 In reflection of our commitment to an equitable and inclusive admissions process, we neither require nor consider GRE scores.
 Nor is there a minimum required GPA.
 Instead, your grades are considered holistically along with your portfolio materials, background, and research interests to determine if you are a good match for our programs.

-All application materials should be submitted electronically via the online admissions system.
+All application materials should be submitted electronically via the online admissions system by January 5.

 The University of Minnesota Graduate School must receive all of the following materials by the deadline before your application will be considered for fall semester admission.
 Please work closely with your recommenders and advise them on deadlines to ensure their letters are submitted before the application deadline.